etiennebacher/altdoc/docs/README.md

 What this package cannot do:

-* deal with vignettes, you will have to import them and transform them so that they create Markdown files instead of HTML.
+* deal with vignettes.
+You will have to import them and transform them so that they create Markdown files instead of HTML.

 ## Functions